GoogleCloudPlatform/ai-on-gke/tutorials-and-examples/langchain-chatbot/README.md

 Instead of manually following the steps above, you can use Terraform to automate the deployment of the application.

-Go to the `terraform` directory, make a copy of `terraform.tfvars.example` and adjust the variables for the Terraform configuration.
+Go to the `terraform` directory, make a copy of `terraform.tfvars.example`, name the copy `terraform.tfvars`, and adjust the variables for the Terraform configuration.
 The minimum required variables are:

 - `project_id` - your GCP project ID
 - `model_base_url` and `model_name` - where to find the model